 Meet Ash Lorona.

 Ash has a work ethic that is just as outstanding as her fashion sense.
 And while seemingly always on the go, she still maintains her vibrant candor and beautiful authenticity that is to be duly respected.
-From delivering the annual Desert Hearts Festival fashion show alongside her Shining Soul Sister Tessla to staking her claim as the Vendor Coordinating Guru for Insomniac Events– this woman is a creative force that has left her glittery fingerprints all across the festival industry.
+From delivering the annual Desert Hearts Festival fashion show alongside her Shining Soul Sister Tessla, to staking her claim as the Vendor Coordinating Guru for the latest EDC Las Vegas, HARD Summer, and Dirtybird Campout: this woman is a creative force that has left her glittery fingerprints all across the festival industry.
 And?
 She is not even close to finished.

 Mia: So Ash, when you first moved to Los Angeles, how did you initially build community?